 If a woman is a premutation carrier, then she is at risk of having children with fragile X syndrome.
-Premutations inherited from the mother are unstable and may expand to become full mutations in the child.
+Premutations inherited from the mother can be unstable and may expand to become full mutations in the child.

-Premutations pass more or less identically from father to child; the CGG repeats do not expand in number.
+Premutations are typically stable when passed from father to daughter.
+While there can be a change in CGG repeat number, premutations do not expand to full mutations when passed from father to daughter.
 Therefore, men with premutations are not at risk of having children with fragile X syndrome.

 Will the Child Inherit the Premutation?

-If the mother has a premutation on one of her X chromosomes, there is a 50% chance in each pregnancy that her child will inherit that premutation and a 50% chance that they will not.
-Only children who inherit the premutation would be at risk for fragile X syndrome.
+If the mother has a premutation on one of her X chromosomes, there is a 50% chance in each pregnancy that her child will inherit the X chromosome with the premutation and a 50% chance that they will not.
+Only children who inherit the X chromosome with the premutation would be at risk for fragile X syndrome, if it expands.